-ANNEX II: RESULTS AND RESOURCES MATRIX OF COUNTRY PROGRAMME ETHIOPIA 10430.0 (2007-2011) Res ults chain (logic model) Performance indicators Risks, assumptions Resources required 6.1 Capacity of implementing partners to identify food needs, develop strategies and carry out food-based programmes improved.
-6.1.1 Number of WFP implementing partners using WFP technical services to develop their capacity to identify food needs, develop strategies and carry out foodbased programmes.
+ANNEX II: RESULT S AN D RESOURCES MATRIX OF COUNTRY PRO OGRAMME ETHIOPIA 10430.0 (2007-20 011) Resu lts chain (logic model) Performance indicators Risks, assumptions Resources required 6.1 Capacity of implementing partners to identify food needs, carry out food-based programmes and develop strategies, and mechanisms for exiting is improved.
+6.1.1 Number of WFP implementing partners using WFP technical services to develop their capacity to identify food needs, carry out food-based programmes, develop strategies, and mechanisms for exiting.
 Sufficient ODOC funds available to provide capacity-building support.
 6.1.2 Number of national staff (agricultural and education experts) at district, regional and national level trained in RBM.
 6.1.3 Percentage of performance monitoring reports received on time.
 6.2 Dialogue with implementing partners to identify potential areas of technical and financial 6.2.1 Number of areas of financial and technical cooperation established between WFP and implementing partners.
 Motivated and trained staff available at different levels. cooperation increased.
 6.2.2 Number of partnership modalities with United Nations agencies, the Millennium Project and other implementing partners established.
 6.3 Food aid programming and effectiveness improved through 6.3.1 Number of CP best practices documented and circulated.
 Adequate support from ODK and HQ obtained for advocacy and resource mobilization. advocating programme results and mobilizing sufficient additional and complementary resources with partners.
 6.3.2 Volume of additional and complementary resources mobilized and used (in cash and in kind).